hangoeun16/hangoeun16.github.io/_posts/2026-06-30-tjbag-claude.md

 subtitle: "How narrative mode turns 'I don't know' into a $3 tote with a waitlist"
 date: 2026-06-30
 categories: [character-drift]
-tags: [claude, anthropic, korean, unknown-input, narrative-rp, extended-thinking, slang, repair-avoidance]
+tags: [claude, anthropic, korean, unknown-input, narrative-generation, extended-thinking, slang, repair-avoidance]
 description: "I told Claude I wanted a 트조 bag.
 It didn't know the word — but couldn't ask, because it was in character.
 What happened next reveals how narrative constraints turn comprehension failures into confident worldbuilding."
 author: Summer Han
 toc: